© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stanton Upthorpe windmill is a scheduled monument protected by Historic England under reference 1006031.
 View the official record →

-Stanton Upthorpe windmill is a post mill located in Suffolk, England.
+Stanton Upthorpe windmill is a post mill that stands in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006031.

 Stanton Upthorpe windmill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006031.